Reed-Compbio-Classes/bio331-syllabus/doc/policies.md

 Generative AI is technology that is trained to generate text, images, or code from natural language prompts.
 Two examples of generative AI that you might have seen before are ChatGPT (which returns text based on prompts) and GitHub Copilot (which returns code based on prompts).

 The fact is, generative AI could do a pretty darn good job with some of the **programming assignments**.
 But the assignments are designed for _you_ to learn about graph algorithms, which can only happen if _you_ write the code.
-The [course goals](goals.md) of this class include implementing graph algorithms and applying them to biological networks - if you use generative AI to do that, you are not demonstrating that you can do this on your own.
+The [course goals](goals.md) of this class include implementing graph algorithms and applying them to biological networks - if you use generative AI, you are not demonstrating what you have learned.

-The same goes for using generative AI for answering the **written assignments**.
+The same goes for using generative AI to answer the **written assignments**.
 Generative AI might get some questions correct, but _you_ would not be demonstrating that you have learned the content.
+The **research project** will also have some written components; you should also write these in your own words without the aid of generative AI.

 Don't worry - you will have opportunities to revise all asssignments in order to demonstrate your learning.
 If you are feeling pressure to use generative AI to just _get the answer no matter what_, then come talk with me to strategize a way to help you learn the content without that pressure.

 ### The Main Takeaway: Generative AI should not be used in this class.
 But you should never feel the need to use it anyway.